 If the cable works during this test, then the issue is either adapter, camera, or monitor.
 Proceed to continue testing:

-Step 2: Test the Monitor
+Check 2: Test the Monitor

 You can test the monitor by connecting it to any standard HDMI device such as a laptop or a Blue-ray.
 Connect your monitor to the other device via HDMI.